 Also, do not use accessible change rooms or your business bathroom as a storage area.

 Inside bathrooms, moveable objects such as wastebaskets and rubbish bins should not obstruct spaces near the main and cubicle doors.
-Also, when it comes to accessible wheelchair friendly stalls, keep the area around the toilet and under the sink clear at all times.
+Also, ensure stalls are wheelchair door width, and keep the area around the toilet and under the sink clear at all times.

 6. Make your establishment a safe space for wheelchair users

-Maintaining your premises to keep it a safe space available for everyone, especially for people with disabilities, involves cleaning and scrubbing surfaces so they don’t become worn or slippery.
+Maintaining your building makes it a safe space for everyone, especially for people with disabilities.
+One aspect is cleaning and scrubbing surfaces so they don’t become worn or slippery.

-You should also have a clear evacuation procedure specifically for persons with disabilities in case of an emergency.
+Additionally, have a clear building evacuation procedure specifically for persons with disabilities in case of an emergency.
 These should be included in your emergency evacuation plan.